rebelsky/csc207c/_readings/subtype-polymorphism.md

 } // class BoxedBlock
 ```

-Because `BoxedBlock` objects can be created from any `TextBlock` objectss, we can create them from lines of text or even from other text blocks.
+Because `BoxedBlock` objects can be created from any `TextBlock` objects, we can create them from lines of text or even from other text blocks.
 For example, consider the following instruction.

 ```java
 TextBlock tb = new BoxedBlock(new BoxedBlock(new TextLine("Hello")));